heubachmedia/hmReports-Release/Documentation/Appendix/AreaProperties.md

 ### hmRep_prop_InfiniteSections (41)
 Set the parameter *ValueLong* to *1* to activate a mode to set sections heights in design mode to infinite.
 Normally the height of all sections is limited to the height of the current page.
 If you design a page with more sections, it can be necessary to have bigger section heights in sum as the current page height.

+### hmRep_prop_WindowRef (42)
+The parameter *ValueLong* sets the window reference for the area.
+The reference can only be set on Windows and for an offscreen area!
+This is important, if you want to use Printing Dialogs on Windows with offscreen areas!